by Immortalwildcat, Starsky Hutch 76 and Vendikarr DeWuff

 Hawkman broke the silence.
 “All in favor?”
 Another unanimous, loud “Aye!” resounded from around the room.

 “It’s unanimous,” Hawkman said, with a touch of emotion in his voice as he banged the gavel.
 “Welcome to the JSA, son.
 Take your father’s chair.”

 David Knight seemed moved to tears as each member rose and either shook his hand or, as in Wildcat’s case, grabbed him in a bear hug.
 As the new Starman sat down in his father’s chair in his father’s costume, the JSA seemed complete again for the first time in a long while.

 “Thirty-seven percent,” said the jovial Maxwell Lord.
 “Gallup reports that if the election was held today, Jay would have thirty-seven percent of the vote.”

 “That’s amazing.
 And the election is still almost two years away,” replied his co-chair, Amanda Waller.
 “I hate to admit it, Lord, but you were right.
 People are disillusioned with the current political structure and see it as a time for change.”

 “Yes, Amanda, but without the right candidate, we would be nowhere.
 You have great instincts.”

 “And you better remember that.
-I’ve heard you have been meeting with potential Vice-Presidential candidates.
+I heard you’ve been meeting with potential vice-presidential candidates.
 It’s a little too early for that, and Garrick certainly gets a say in the matter.
 But your leading contenders are good.
 I especially like Dan Turpin.
 Solid background.”

 Lord stood from his desk and looked at his watch.
 “What time is Jay supposed to arrive?”